Nesorhinus: Discovery

-The earliest record of rhino fossils in Taiwan dates back to 1926, when Sato collected mandibular bone and molar from Neizha of Daxi Street (present-day Daxi District, Taoyuan City).
+The earliest record of rhino fossils in Taiwan dates back to 1926, when Sato collected mandibular bone and molars from Neizha of Daxi Street (present-day Daxi District, Taoyuan City).
 A few years later, Ichiro Hayasaka of Taihoku Imperial University also rediscovered a more complete mandible near the site of Sato's specimen.
-In 1942, Hayasaka pointed out that in addition to Daxi, there were other sites like Dakeng (present-day Dakeng, Beitun District, Taichung City), Zuojhenzhuang (present-day Zuojhen District, Tainan City) and Qihou (present-day Qijin District, Kaohsiung City) are all suspected to have records of new fossil species of Rhinoceros.
+In 1942, Hayasaka pointed out that in addition to Daxi, other sites like Dakeng (present-day Dakeng, Beitun District, Taichung City), Zuojhenzhuang (present-day Zuojhen District, Tainan City), and Qihou (present-day Qijin District, Kaohsiung City) are all suspected to have records of new fossil species of Rhinoceros.

 In 1971, when the fossil collector Chang-Wu Pan visited Zuojhen, he received several fossilized rhinoceros teeth from a local elementary school student, Shih-Ching Chen, who had found them in the riverbed of Cailiao River.
-Pan and Chen investigated where the rhinoceros teeth were found and speculated that the fossils had been washed out of the mudrock layer along the riverbed, and that there might be remaining rhinoceros fossils in the rock layer.
+Pan and Chen investigated where the rhinoceros teeth were found and speculated that the fossils had been washed out of the mudrock layer along the riverbed, and that rhinoceros fossils might remain in the rock layer.
 This discovery was conveyed to Prof. Chao-Chi Lin of National Taiwan University.
-In December 1971, a team was formed by Taiwan Provincial Museum, including Prof. Chao-Chi Lin, Chang-Wu Pan, and Chun-Mu Chen (a well-known fossil collector from Zuojhen) to conduct the first excavation in Zuojhen to excavate rhinoceros fossils including teeth and limb bones, but some limb bones were still preserved in the original stratum.
+In December 1971, a team was formed by Taiwan Provincial Museum, including Prof. Chao-Chi Lin, Chang-Wu Pan, and Chun-Mu Chen (a well-known fossil collector from Zuojhen) to conduct the first excavation in Zuojhen to excavate rhinoceros fossils, including teeth and limb bones, but some limb bones were still preserved in the original stratum.
 In 1972, the team was joined by Japanese paleontologists Tokio Shikama and Hiroyuki Otsuka for the second excavation, and the remaining limb bones were excavated.
 The species was named as R. sinensis hayasakai by Otsuka & Lin in 1984, named in honour of Ichiro Hayasaka.
 It is known remains found in Taiwan dating to the Early and Middle Pleistocene.

 Description

-Both species are relatively small, and comparable in size to living Sumatran and Javan rhinoceros, with shoulder heights of 123-131 cm, with Nesorhinus hayasaki being somewhat larger than N. philippinensis with an estimated body mass of approximately 1018-1670 kg, in comparison to 998-1185 kg estimated for N. philippinensis.
-Nesorhinus hayasakai has three autapomorphic features, all of which are present on the teeth: present of crochet on P2-4, absence of lingual cingulum on the upper molars, and trigonid on the lower cheek teeth are acutely dihedral in the occlusal plane.'
+Both species are relatively small, and comparable in size to living Sumatran and Javan rhinoceroses, with shoulder heights of 123-131 cm, with Nesorhinus hayasaki being somewhat larger than N. philippinensis with an estimated body mass around 1018-1670 kg, in comparison to 998-1185 kg estimated for N. philippinensis.
+N. hayasakai has three autapomorphic features, all of which are present on the teeth - presence of crochet on P2-4, absence of lingual cingulum on the upper molars, and trigonid on the lower cheek teeth are acutely dihedral in the occlusal plane.

 Evolution

-It is suggested Nesorhinus island-hopped from the Asian mainland to Taiwan and Luzon sometime during the Late Miocene or later, probably from the Asian mainland to Taiwan and then from Taiwan to Luzon.
+Nesorhinus is suggested to have island-hopped from the Asian mainland to Taiwan and Luzon sometime during the Late Miocene or later, probably from the Asian mainland to Taiwan and then from Taiwan to Luzon.
 It has been suggested to be closely related to the genus Rhinoceros, which contains the living Indian rhinoceros and Javan rhinoceros.

 Bayesian morphological phylogeny after Pandolfi, 2023 Note: This excludes living African rhinoceros species.